windicss/docs/integrations/rollup.md

 ### Scanning

 On server start, `vite-plugin-windicss` will scan your source code and extract the utilities usages.
 By default, only files under `src/` with extensions `vue, html, mdx, pug, jsx, tsx` will be included.
-If you want to enable scaning for other file type of locations, you can configure it via:
+If you want to enable scanning for other file type of locations, you can configure it via:

 ```js rollup.config.js
 export default {